 - Third-time violation would put before a penalty of ₹1 lakh or even the jail term

 This was all about the tax rates that are now applicable on various goods and services as per GST and the compliance to be followed by the companies.
 But what about filing the GST returns?
 It is equally important to know that as well.
-So, stay glued folks, as a comprehensive list of information pertaining to filing GST returns are coming your way.
+So, stay glued folks, as a comprehensive list of information pertaining to filing GST returns is coming your way.

 Guidelines to File GST Returns

-As it is not clear regarding the rates to be charged on various goods and services, people, especially businesspersons and small traders are confused as well as scared of the complex procedure of filing the GST Returns.
+As it is not clear regarding the rates to be charged for various goods and services, people, especially business persons and small traders are confused as well as scared of the complex procedure of filing the GST Returns.
 When it comes to GST Returns, a lot of misconceptions regarding the same have created a bad impression of the complexity around it.
 But, you will be glad to know that filing the GST Returns is an easy procedure.
 Wanna know how?
 All you need to do is just read the post further as we have listed below the basics for you.